legendarycode3/blockchain-development-documentary-guide/README.md

       2) Rust: Used for high-performance  blockchain platforms like Solana.

     ☑️ Development Frameworks & Toolchains:   ---
-      1) Hardhat: A flexible , javascript-based framework for Ethereum development , featuring a local Ethereum network and tools for testing and deployment .
+      1) Hardhat: A flexible , javascript-based framework for Ethereum development , featuring a local Ethereum network and tools for testing and deployment . </br>
 	  Hardhat is an Ethereum development environment.
-Hardhat is a popular development environment and framework for Ethereum smart
+Hardhat is a popular development environment and framework for Ethereum smart contracts, designed to help developers compile, deploy, test, and debug Solidity code.
+It

       2) Foundry: A Rust-based toolkit  that provides tools for “smart contract development”, “testing”, “deployment”, and  “interaction with blockchain”.